muna-ai/DeployWhisperAnywhere/README.md

 # Deploy Whisper Anywhere
 Example code for our tutorial on [Deploying Whisper Anywhere with Muna]()

-The tutorial is available at ...
+The tutorial is available at XXXX

 ## Running this Code